History of the Monarchy

 Her brief reign saw great strides in the political life of the nation, including the creation of the legislative journal, The Clark.
 During her reign, she was referred to as “King Florence.”

-King Robert I was returned to the throne in early 1988, and led the effort to establish a new constitution, which was adopted late in that year.
+King Robert I was returned to the throne in early 1988, and led the effort to establish a new constitution, which was adopted later that year.

-King Robert I was always a leading light in various political parties.
-However, the Organic Law now prohibits the King from holding the chief offices of political power in Talossa, and in 2003 he left the Ziu for good.
+King Robert I was always involved in various political parties.
+However, the Organic Law now prohibited the King from holding the chief offices of political power in Talossa and in 2003 he left the Ziu for good.

 King Louis ascended to the throne coïncident with the ascension of the star Canopus (Alpha Carinae) on 16 August 2005.
-This is significant because our mythical Berber forebears on the Canary Islands marked the beginning of their lunar year with the ascension of Canopus.
-His Majesty being a minor, the business of state was conducted by an appointed Regent, G. Rajala, who held the royal powers.
-King Louis abdicated the throne on 29 November 2006, by the act of his legal guardian (the two Houses of the Ziu, together with the Uppermost Cort).
+This is significant as Talossa’s mythical Berber forebears on the Canary Islands marked the beginning of their lunar year with the ascension of Canopus.
+Due to His Majesty being a minor, the business of state was conducted by an appointed Regent, G. Rajala, who held the royal powers.
+King Louis abdicated the throne on 29 November 2006 by the act of his legal guardian (the two Houses of the Ziu, together with the Uppermost Cort).

 After the interregnum caused by the end of the House of Rouergue, His Majesty King John ascended to the throne on 14 March 2007.
-King John was elected by the Ziu on 21 February 2007, and the election was ratified by the people of Talossa in a special referendum.
-King John was chosen by the Ziu and the people for his selfless devotion to the nation, in such positions of high responsibility as Secretary of State, Chancellor of the Royal Talossan Bar, Senator, and Herald in the College of Arms.
-His Majesty maintains an active interest in the national language and heritage, and will be coronated on Talossan soil.
+King John was elected by the Ziu on 21 February 2007 and the election was ratified by the people of Talossa in a special referendum.
+King John was chosen for his selfless devotion to the nation in such positions of high responsibility as Secretary of State, Chancellor of the Royal Talossan Bar, Senator and Herald in the College of Arms.
+His Majesty maintains an active interest in the national language and heritage and reigns to this day.